KubbyDev/AutonomousRobot/README.md

 ### Navigation

 The memory space is very limited, so I had to find a pathfinding algorithm that works directly on the low res map (without storing too much things beside).
 The solution I came up with is not good in terms of performance but it meets this goal.
 The algorithm goes through the map and for each pixel, if a neighbour pixel has a distance value that is less or equal to its own distance value, it takes the neighbours pixel's value+1.
 And the algorithm does it repeatedly until there is no more change.
 The worst case scenario's complexity is n^2, but in practise it is often much faster because a lot of pixels are updated on each iteration.
 Also the order of the update changes between each iteration to maximise the chances of updating multiple pixels per iteration.
+Note: I added A* pathfinding to improve performance but it only works on the Mega because the Uno doesn't have enough memory

 After execution of this algorithm, the low res map will have 0 on the target position, 255 on the walls and the distance to the target on every other pixel.
 The low res map is then used by the robot to know in which direction it has to move.
 It finds the pixel that has the lowest value around him and goes towards it.